 From Exclusive to Inclusive Remembrance: The Civilian War Memorial

-The Civilian War Memorial is a monument that commemorates those who lost their lives during the Japanese Occupation of Singapore (February 1942—September 1945).
-Situated in a park near the busy junction of Bras Basah Road and Beach Road in downtown Singapore, four 64.7 metres-tall obelisks were erected in the middle of a shallow pool.
-Their merging at their bases symbolises the collective suffering of four ethnic groups in Singapore — the Chinese, Malays, Indians and Eurasians during the Japanese Occupation.
+The Civilian War Memorial is a monument that commemorates those who lost their lives during the Japanese Occupation of Singapore (February 1942–September 1945).
+Situated in a park near the busy junction of Bras Basah Road and Beach Road in downtown Singapore, four 64.7-metre-tall obelisks were erected in the middle of a shallow pool.
+The merging at their bases symbolises the collective suffering of four ethnic groups in Singapore – the Chinese, Malays, Indians and Eurasians – during the Japanese Occupation.

 The Sook Ching Massacre

-Sook Ching was a two-week mass screening operation carried out by the Japanese military on 18 February 1942— three days after the fall of Singapore - to purge anti-Japanese elements within the Chinese community.
-In order to Identify who these anti-Japanese Chinese might be, the military summoned all Chinese males between the age of 18 and 50 to designated screening centres for inspection.
+Sook Ching was a two-week mass screening operation carried out by the Japanese military on 18 February 1942 – three days after the fall of Singapore – to purge anti-Japanese elements within the Chinese community.
+In order to identify supposed anti-Japanese Chinese, the military summoned all Chinese males between the ages of 18 and 50 to designated screening centres.
 Those who passed the inspection were issued “good citizen” cards, while those who failed were detained, sent to remote locations across Singapore, and executed.3

 The Japanese had various methods for executing the Chinese suspected of being anti-Japanese.
 The first method was carried out off the shores of Tanjong Pagar, Punggol Beach and Tanah Merah Besar Beach.
-The Japanese would first send the suspects out Into the sea in boats.
-The suspects, with their hands and legs tied together, were then thrown overboard before being machine-gunned to death.4
+The Japanese first sent the suspects out into the sea in boats.
+Then with their hands and legs tied together, these suspects were thrown overboard before being machine-gunned to death.4

 The second method was carried out in remote areas of Singapore such as Bedok and Siglap.
-The Japanese would first force the suspects, herded with ropes, to march deep into the jungle before ordering them to dig large ditches.
-They were then instructed to line up at the edges of these ditches, and were then machine-gunned.5
+The Japanese first forced the suspects, herded with ropes, to march deep into the jungle before ordering them to dig large ditches.
+They were then instructed to line up at the edges of these ditches and machine-gunned to death.5

 This ordeal was recounted by Chan Cheng Yean, a survivor of a Bedok execution on 28 February 1942: